LukaMacharashvili/fasm-conways-game-of-life/README.md

 ## TODOs:
 - [ ] Add comments
-- [ ] Current output seems incorrect, check the logic
+- [ ] Add macros for some common structures of game of life
 - [ ] Use graphics instead of text